opentargets/platform-etl-backend/README.md

 - The input file(s) must be:
   - in json format
   - have a field called 'id' which maps 1-to-1 to either a Drugbank ID or ChEMBL ID.
 The 'id' field must not contain a mixture of both.
 If the ID is unknown the data will be discarded silently.
+If a mixture of ids are provided, it is indeterminate which of the two will be used.
   - have a field called 'synonyms' which are either Strings or arrays of Strings linked to the 'id' field.

 The input files are specified in the configuration file under the field `drug-extensions`.
+The files can contain additional columns; these will be safely ignored.

 #### Inputs